Team Handbook

 Compensation

-Team members are compensated monthly (August-June), at the beginning of the month for the previous month’s work.
-Paychecks are processed through the school’s payroll system, Square.
-All tax-related forms are issued via Square.
+Team members are compensated monthly, at the beginning of the month for the previous month’s work.
+Paychecks are processed through the school’s payroll system, Gusto.
+All tax-related forms are issued via Gusto.

 Performance Reviews